-The World Health Organisation estimates that indoor air pollution from cooking on open fires and rudimentary stoves causes 4.3 million premature deaths per year, more than those attributable to malaria or tuberculosis.
+The Global Burden of Disease Study 2020 estimates that indoor air pollution from cooking on open fires and rudimentary stoves causes 4 million premature deaths per year, more than those attributable to malaria or tuberculosis.

 These stoves use less fuel than traditional cooking methods, cutting carbon emissions and substantially reducing indoor air pollution, making them much less damaging to the health of the cooks and their families.
 In Uganda, more than 90% of people use biomass, such as wood and charcoal, for cooking.
 If this continues it is estimated that there will be no forest left in Uganda in another 40 years.
 By cutting demand for wood fuel, this project also protects the remaining forest.